Money Mistakes Even Smart Doctors Make: Not Considering All 4 Cornerstones

 Thank goodness they came in to see us when they did.
 We still had time to make changes that would have a much better impact on their future, and the future of their families.

-Each of these articles will cover some of the common mistakes even smart doctors make with their money, and more importantly, how to avoid these mistakes.
+This article will cover some of the common mistakes even smart doctors make with their money, and more importantly, how to avoid these mistakes.

-Mistake #1: Not considering all 4 financial cornerstones.
+Mistake: Not considering all 4 financial cornerstones.

 We believe when you are building a solid financial house, one that can withstand the storms of time, you need to place it on a firm foundation.
 That foundation should include the following 4 cornerstones: